The Most Iconic Oscars Looks Ever, As Chosen By FASHION Editors

 Billy Porter in Christian Siriano (2019)

 We’ve seen many women sport tuxedos and suiting on the red carpet, but Billy Porter’s turn in a custom “tuxedo dress” by New York-based designer Christian Siriano stole the show in 2019.
 No stranger to going completely — and authentically — OTT with his event ensembles, Porter’s captivating look (a velvet tuxedo jacket and frilled, french-cuffed shirt mixed with a lush full-length velvet gown) was a major move forward for the notion of genderless dressing during one of the world’s most-viewed moments.
-A breath of fabulous fresh air, indeed! —Odessa Paloma Parker, fashion news director
+A breath of fabulous fresh air, indeed! —Odessa Paloma Parker, contributor

 Gemma Chan in Valentino Couture (2019)